Unofficial results show W.Va. voter turnout could be highest in state’s history

 Only two counties, Jefferson and Ohio, saw more absentee ballots cast than in-person early voting, even though most voters in those counties voted in person on Election Day, according to the unofficial results of ballots that had been counted as of Wednesday.

 Most state races had wide enough margins that they had been called by Wednesday.
-However, one race, House of Delegates District 65, which includes central Jefferson County, had its two candidates incumbent-Democrat Del.
-Sammi Brown and Republican challenger Wayne Clark, less than 200 votes apart as of Thursday afternoon.
+However, one race, House of Delegates District 65, which includes central Jefferson County, had its two candidates — incumbent Democrat Del.
+Sammi Brown and Republican challenger Wayne Clark — fewer than 200 votes apart as of Thursday afternoon.

 According to the secretary of state’s website, there were 169 votes separating Brown and Clark to represent the district that includes Charles Town and Ranson.
 The secretary of state’s website on Thursday also showed 485 absentee ballots that had not been returned to the Jefferson County Clerk’s Office.